nitsanavni/nitsan-asks.github.io/_posts/2024-1-8-Capability-Traps.md

 A Capability Trap is a causal loop that decentivizes us from increasing our capability, thus "trapping" us in a capability status quo.

 Usually it involves a recurring decision to spend time directly performing in place of improving capabilities, balancing the loop by "working harder/more".

-> "We can't spend time _improving_ because we need to focus on the work itself."

 # Example - Automate a Repetitive Task